cleesmith/tinycore_with_python_plus/README.md

   * simply refer to tclwin.vdi as Storage for the virtual machine

 > note: VirtualBox is the recommended way to use the remastered Tiny Core as it is much faster than QEMU, more flexible, and easier to setup/configure.
+But if your situation forces you to avoid installations (windows, admin rights, etc.) then QEMU works ... just remember it is very slow.

 #### Windows usage:
 * download Qemu-2.2.0-windows.zip via http://lassauge.free.fr/qemu/QEMU_on_Windows.html